Email Marketing Tools

 • Issues with having multiple accounts: If you have multiple accounts with Google (e.g. a professional and personal account), it can get a little cumbersome having to switch between accounts and log in almost every time.
 It would be nice if Google Workspace always recognized the last login you used when moving between applications.

-• Prices on higher plans: While the Business Starter plan is relatively affordable at $6/user/month, organizations opting for the mid-tier Business Standard plan will find themselves forking over $12/user/month – not super cheap if you have a lot of employees.
+• Prices on higher plans: While the Business Starter plan is relatively affordable starting at $7/user/month, organizations opting for the mid-tier Business Standard plan will find themselves forking over at least $14/user/month – which is not exactly cheap if you have a lot of employees.

 Now, let’s take a look at the steps involved in setting up a Google Workspace account.